Skip to Content

 Wings of Africa

 The African wings represent a wide area that includes more than 45 countries that are fully or partially south of the Sahara.
 There are many languages spoken in the region, but Swahili makes up the majority.
 These colorful wings represent many of the colors on flags in the region, along with patterns from wildlife like the leopard, cheetah, tiger and zebra.
 The figure of a lion is shown in the center, and is the national animal of Ethiopia, Gambia, Kenya, Libya, Morocco, Sierra Leone, and Togo among others.
-Saharan plains make an appearance as well as does traditional fabric patterns from the region, and a the silhouette of a native giraffe.
+Saharan plains make an appearance as well as does traditional fabric patterns from the region, and a silhouette of the native giraffe.

 Immigrant Stories